Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Methods

 We modeled rotational mixing and angular momentum transport as diffusive processes \citep{Heger2000}, accounting for the combined effects of the Goldreich–Schubert–Fricke instability, Eddington–Sweet circulations, and both secular and dynamical shear mixing.
 Diffusive element mixing resulting from these processes was incorporated with an efficiency parameter of $f_{\rm c}=1/30$, as proposed by \cite{Chaboyer1992,Heger2000}.
 To account for the sensitivity of the $\mu$-gradient to rotationally induced mixing, we mitigated its impact by reducing $f_\mu$ to a value of 0.05, following the recommendations of \cite{Heger2000}.

-We adopted the mass-loss prescription outlined in \cite{Hu2022}, aligning with the recently updated models of winds from He stars \citep{Higgins2021}.
+We adopted the mass-loss prescription outlined in \cite{Hu2022}, aligning with the recently updated models of winds from WR stars \citep{Higgins2021}.
 Additionally, we accounted for rotationally enhanced mass loss following the methodology described in \cite{Heger1998} and \cite{Langer1998}:

 where $\omega$ represents the angular velocity, and $\omega_{\rm crit}$ denotes the critical angular velocity at the stellar surface.
 The critical angular velocity is defined as $\omega_{\rm crit}^2 = (1- L/L_{\rm Edd})GM/R^3$, where $L$, $M$, and $R$ are the star’s total luminosity, mass, and radius, respectively.
 The parameter $L_{\rm Edd}$ is the standard Eddington luminosity (defined using the scattering opacity of pure free electron scattering for completely ionised medium, i.e. $\kappa$ = 0.2(1 + X) $\rm cm^2$ $\rm g^{-1}$, $\rm X$ = 0 for hydrogen-free envelope of WR stars), and $G$ is the gravitational constant.
 The exponent $\xi = 0.43$ is adopted \cite{Langer1998}.
-Notably, we do not include the effects of gravity-darkening, as discussed by \cite{Maeder2000}.
+Note that we do not include the effects of gravity-darkening, as discussed by \cite{Maeder2000}.

 We applied the theory of dynamical tides to helium-rich stars with radiative envelopes, following the framework described by \cite{Zahn1977}.
 The synchronization timescale was calculated using the prescriptions provided in \cite{Zahn1977}, \cite{Hut1981}, and \cite{Hurley2002}, while the tidal torque coefficient $E_2$ was adopted from the updated fitting formula presented in \cite{Qin2018}.
-Given the previously inconsistent implementation of the synchronization timescale \citep{Sciarini2024}, we refer readers of interest to the details of the new implementation discussed in \cite{Qin2024_gap}.
+Given the previously inconsistent implementation of the synchronization timescale \citep{Sciarini2024}, we refer readers of interest to the details of the new implementation presented in \cite{Qin2024_gap}.